Creezylus/IOT_Demo/README.md

 > **Note:** Each directory contains its own `README.md` with deep-dive technical documentation, environment setup, and compilation details.
 Please inspect the target module's directory prior to building.

 > **Note:** Only sensor-client and edge-client have Yocto recipes since they are intended to be run on target boards.
+Non Yocto repositories should be moved elsewhere --todo later.